victor-mlai/Backwards-Comp-API-Cpp/README.md

 # Todo

-- Add tests to ensure no breakings on user side
+- Add tests to ensure no breakings for dynamic libraries.
+(Hint: ODR + static members)
 - Add items to list:
     - Change enum to enum class
     - Add parameters to a function